sknevhal/dsnd-recommendation-systems-project/README.md

 ## 🚀 Getting Started

-Use the provided dataset to train and evaluate your prediction model.
-Your pipeline should:

-- Handle **numerical**, **categorical**, and **text** features appropriately.
-- Incorporate proper preprocessing steps for each feature type.
-- Train a classifier to predict product recommendation.
+For this project, we will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles according to their interests.

+In order to determine which articles to show to each user, we will be performing a study of the data available on the IBM Watson Studio platform.:

+- Exploratory Data Analysis.
+- Rank Based Recommendations.
+- User-User Based Collaborative Filtering.
 - Evaluate model performance using appropriate metrics.
+- Content Based Recommendations.
+- Matrix Factorization.

 ---